 ONGOING RESEARCH PROJECTS

-New Harvest Canada is leading a Working Group to map the available infrastructure, resources, and support for companies looking to establish or scale their operations in Western Canada.
-The results will be compiled into a publicly accessible resource, guiding SMEs, academics, and other ecosystem players to the assets and opportunities available across the Prairies.
+New Harvest Canada led a Gap Analysis Working Group to identify the available existing infrastructure, resources, and support available to companies seeking to establish or scale operations in Western Canada.

 2025- Ongoing